nathandao/tsserver-example/README.md

   portion of the response is `"var console: Console"`, which is exactly the same thing you would see if you opened example.ts in Visual Studio Code and hovered over `console`.
-* A `"getApplicableRefactors"` command for line two of `example.ts`.
-The list of responses is the same list you would see if you opened example.ts in Visual Studio Code, selected line two of the file, and clicked on the "Show Fixes" lightbulb.
-* A `"getEditsForRefactor"` command for line two of `example.ts`, asking it what edits are needed to the source code in order to actually apply the "Extract function into global scope" refactor.
-The response is the same list of edits that Visual Studio Code makes if you apply that refactoring.

 ## The output